agustinparrotta/ml-basics/README.md

-# ml-basics
+# Machine Learning Basics

-It contains different Machine Learning algorithms
+This is a general repo which contains different Machine Learning algorithms.
+Take a look at classes folder.